pdjr-signalk/pdjr-skplugin-meta-injector/README.md

 Signal K's default approach to metadata initialisation leverages the general-purpose defaults mechanism which processes delta updates from the initialisation file ```baseDeltas.json```.
-As the volume of metadata required for initialisation increases this approach rapidly becomes unwieldy and error-prone.
+As the volume of metadata required for initialisation increases the maintenance of a single initialisation file rapidly becomes unwieldy and error-prone.

-__pdjr-skplugin-meta-injector__ provides an alternative approach for metadata initialisation based on multiple metadata containers which are part of a custom resource type served by the system resource provider.
+__pdjr-skplugin-meta-injector__ provides an alternative approach for metadata initialisation based on snippets served by the system resource provider from a custom resource repository.

-For a file system backed resource provider, each container will be a JSON text file located in the resource folder associated with the metadata resource type.
+For a file system backed resource provider, each snippet will be the content of a JSON text file in the resource folder associated with the metadata resource type.
 A database backed resource provider might persist metadata containers as records in database.